AM37AM37/projekat/README.md

 Have any questions or feedback?
 Feel free to reach out to us at aridzal2@etf.unsa.ba <br>
 We would love to hear from you and help you survive the apocalips!

-Thank you for choosing Project37 for ur apocaliptic needs.
-We're confident that you'll love our products!
+Thank you for choosing Project37 for ur apocalyptic needs.
+We're confident that you will love our products!